 Slave Over a Hot Stove?

 Solution: Grill everything!
 I love grilling for so many reasons.
 It doesn’t heat up the kitchen, no leftover smells in the house…and best of all, my Hubby prefers to man the grill.
 (Can you say Mama’s night off??)

 The amazing thing is that you have tons of options here!
 Meat is an obvious choice.
 But you can also make kabobs, foil wrapped meals, grilled veggies, and enjoy desserts like peaches or cherry cobbler!
 (On the grill!)

 Clean Up Messes?

-Remember how your Mom kicked you out of the house all day long?
+Remember when you were a kid and Mom kicked you out of the house all day long?
 Well, you may or may not get away with that now (depending on where you live and the ages of your children).
 But we can still borrow some ideas from your dear mother.

 Solution: Go outside with the kids.
 Yes, out there.
 (No, I’m not telling you to sit in the sun in 90 degree heat.)